 Sushi lovers can find what they're looking for at Wasabi.
-The restaurant on Washington Avenue offers a wide variety of sushi and other Japanese cuisine.
-Try the shrimp tempura appetizer, then dig in to the California or spicy tuna rolls.
+The restaurant on Washington Avenue offers a wide variety of sushi and other Japanese cuisines.
+Try the shrimp tempura appetizer, then dig into the California or spicy tuna rolls.
 Reservations are recommended.

 1228 Washington Avenue